Shine a Light (Rolling Stones album): History

 Shine a Light is the 10th concert album released by the Rolling Stones.
 Like the two 2006 shows from which it was culled, it features no songs from their 2005 album A Bigger Bang.
-The two-disc version features all but two of the songs played on the two nights; the missing numbers are "Undercover of the Night" (included as a bonus track on the Japanese edition and as a download on iTunes Store) and "Honky Tonk Women."
+The two-disc version features all but two of the songs played on the two nights; the missing numbers are "Undercover of the Night" (included as a bonus track on the Japanese edition and as a download on iTunes Store) and "Honky Tonk Women".

-Shine a Light features guest musicians Jack White on "Loving Cup," Christina Aguilera on "Live with Me" and Buddy Guy on "Champagne and Reefer."
+Shine a Light features guest musicians Jack White on "Loving Cup", Christina Aguilera on "Live with Me" and Buddy Guy on "Champagne and Reefer".

 The album was well-received, especially in the UK, where it debuted at No. 2, selling 23,013 copies in its first week – the best chart position for a Rolling Stones concert album since Get Yer Ya-Ya's Out! in 1970.
-In the United States, it debuted at No. 11 on the Billboard charts with 37,117 copies sold – the band's highest U.S. debut for a concert album since 1995's Stripped.
+In the United States, it debuted at No. 11 on the Billboard charts with 37,117 copies sold – the band's highest US debut for a concert album since 1995's Stripped.

-Complete Song List

-Titles marked with asterisks have been released on CD and/or DVD.